Thesneem/Trioverse-Front-End/README.md

 Freelancers are referred to as "Sellers" of the service and the user who buys them is called "Buyer".
 The service/work is called as "Listing" in this platform.

 # Technologies Used
- React, Redux, TailwindCSS, DaisyUI, Twilio, Socket.io, Stripe
+ React, Redux, TailwindCSS, DaisyUI, Twilio, Socket.io, Stripe, Node, Express, JSONwebtoken